zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_user_role.rst

       | **type**: str

     include_members
-      Option item present for ``group``: Indicates whether the group members are included in the permission.
+      Option item present for \ :literal:`group`\ : Indicates whether the group members are included in the permission.
 The option item will be present for all groups.

       | **type**: bool